Sport in Ottawa: Soccer

 Soccer has been played in Ottawa for over 100 years.
 Ottawa is active with youth competitive, youth development, and adult recreational leagues.
 The most prominent team was the Ottawa Fury Women, a women's semi-professional team.
 The Ottawa Fury played in the semi-professional Premier Development League from 2005 to 2013, when the Ottawa Sports and Entertainment group launched a professional men's team in 2014, the Ottawa Fury FC, which played in the second-division United Soccer League (USL) until its dissolution in 2019.
 The Canadian Premier League announced in 2020 that Atlético Ottawa will be their 8th franchise in the league, owned by Spanish club Atlético Madrid.
+Atlético won their first Canadian Premier League title in the 2025 season as they beat Cavalry FC 2-1 in the final on November 9, 2025.
 Their home is at Lansdowne Park in a redeveloped TD Place Stadium.
-Ottawa's first women's professional soccer team, Ottawa Rapid FC of the Northern Super League, began play in 2025.
+Ottawa's first women's professional soccer team, Ottawa Rapid FC of the Northern Super League, began play in 2025 as one of the league's founding clubs.

 Ottawa was also represented at the semi-professional level when the Ottawa Wizards competed in the Canadian Professional Soccer League from 2001 to 2003.
 Their greatest success occurred in 2002 when they secured the league treble.
 Ottawa was represented a second time in the league when Capital City FC acquired a franchise in 2011.
 Capital City's run lasted only a season, where they finished as the runners-up in the playoff championship final.